maryjohnben/WeLoveMovies-Capstone/README.md

 This project is mainly focuses in demonstrating the skills in developing server and database using NodeJS, ExpressJS, JavaScript, PostgresSQL, ElephantSQL.
 Both frontend and backend is deployed using Heroku.
 Feel free to checkout the application using the link below.

-To view the app in action please click **https://welovemovies-capstone-frontend.herokuapp.com/**
+To view the app in action please click **https://welovemovies-capstone-frontend.herokuapp.com/** **frontend is in the process of being linked with backend using Render.
+This link may not work as of now.

-To view deployed backend please click **https://welovemovies-capstone-backend.herokuapp.com/**.
-This link works for all paths described in the project.
-For example, to view a demo backend of all movies listed, use this link **https://welovemovies-capstone-backend.herokuapp.com/movies**
+To view deployed backend please click **https://welovemovies-backend-project.onrender.com**.
+This link only works for all paths described in the project.
+For example, to view a demo backend of all movies listed, use this link **https://welovemovies-backend-project.onrender.com/movies**

 ##### To run repo locally
 - **Fork** repo